Best Filipino Snacks – 30 Best Philippine Snacks

 It became one of our favorite desserts aside from ube, halo-halo and crema de fruta.
 Just 50 PHP for this Filipino merienda, and we were able to eat more than once.

 Iskrambol is for sure Han’s favorite in the list of Filipino snacks.
 Iskrambol is even sweeter than halo halo.
-It’s made of condense milk, milk powder, syrup and marshmallows.
+It’s made of condensed milk, milk powder, syrup and marshmallows.

 This is another type of bread in the Philippines.
 It is covered in butter, cheese, and sugar.
 It’s fluffy and cheap!
 Prices start at PHP 20 for this yummy Filipino merienda.